Saint-Even/cassetteGBS/README.md

 Snakemake will automatically saturate only the cores provided by the run script parameter.
 With many pipelines, all the cores provided will remain in use for the majority of the run, but various runs will be processing at any stage.
 This differs from the individual run, which has parallel processing and core saturation but only within a single stage of the run.
 Be very aware of the memory and disk space and runtime demands when operating in these expanded parallel modes.
 Extreme demands against worldclass mainframe hardware are possible.
 The purpose of this software is to redefine GBS at scale.
 Have fun!

+### Checkpoint flags
-### Order of checkpoints as filed, ...add numeric order of arrival
+TODO add numeric order of arrival

-done.alignReads
+- done.alignReads
-done.callVariants
+- done.callVariants
-done.cleanSamples
+- done.cleanSamples
-done.copyResults
+- done.copyResults
-done.demultiplexReads_0
+- done.demultiplexReads_0
-done.demultiplexReads_1
+- done.demultiplexReads_1
-done.demultiplexReads_2
+- done.demultiplexReads_2
-done.demultiplexReads_3
+- done.demultiplexReads_3
-done.demultiplexReads_4
+- done.demultiplexReads_4
-done.demultiplexReads_5
+- done.demultiplexReads_5
-done.demultiplexReads_6
+- done.demultiplexReads_6
-done.demultiplexReads_7
+- done.demultiplexReads_7
-done.demultiplexReads_all
+- done.demultiplexReads_all
-done.fastQC
+- done.fastQC
-done.finalize
+- done.finalize
-done.initialize
+- done.initialize
-done.mergeVariants
+- done.mergeVariants
-done.multiQC
+- done.multiQC
-done.prepareMerge
+- done.prepareMerge
-done.removeAdaptors
+- done.removeAdaptors
-done.setup
+- done.setup